bdelacretaz/sling-adaptto-2016/README.md

 that value if you are using `docker-machine`.

 ## Starting the cluster
-To start the cluster, for now it's safer to start the `mongo` and `etcd` containers first, as (pending more testing) there might be startup timing issues otherwise.
+To start the cluster, for now it's safer to start the `mongo`, `graylog` and `etcd` containers first, as (pending more testing) there might be startup timing issues otherwise.

 So, from the `docker` folder found under this `README` file: